Qualis/www-qual-is/_posts/engineering-manager-first-90-day-okr.md

   url: "/assets/blog/categories/management.png"
 ---

-## OKR to Set You and Your New Employer Up for Success in the First 90 Days of Your Engineering Management

 The following personal Objectives and Key Results (OKR) are a potential set to help you achieve positive results.

 The priority order and/or relevance will depend on you and the business.

-### Objective 1 - We Have the Team We Need
+## Objective 1 - We Have the Team We Need

 Understand if and how to grow your team to materially increase your productivity as an organization.